bbenedict/bbenedict/2023-100days-coding.md

 ## day 12

 I listened to Martin.
-Introduced a base adapater class that handles all common paramaters.
+Introduced a base adapter class that handles all common paramaters.
 This led to a furher refinement of the config object.
 I suspect some day the config will also become a dataclass.

+## day 13

+Went deep on type hints today.
+Very interesting, although I am a little concerned I am just adding overhead to the project.
+Created shell scripts to run type checking and lint, will eventually add to github actions.